-The Subpart GG standard for SO2 is 0.015 percent at 15% oxygen on a dry basis (150 ppm@ 15% O2), which originates from 40 CFR Part 60.333(a).
-This standard is included as a limit in condition AR2.2 in the GHEC AOP.
-Required monitoring is based on sulfur mass balance calculations as specified in condition M11, which rely on fuel combustion monitoring and periodically measuring the heat and sulfur content of the natural gas.
+The SO2 standard from Subpart KKKK is included as a limit in condition AR2.2.
+Required monitoring is based on sulfur mass balance calculations as specified in conditions M9 and M14, which rely on fuel combustion monitoring and periodically measuring the heat and sulfur content of the natural gas per methods and protocols from 40 CFR Part 75.